Ringo Starr among 2015 inductees into Rock and Roll Hall of Fame

 | CLEVELAND

-Among the 2015 honorees joining Starr, inducted by onetime band mate Paul McCartney, were singer Bill Withers, punk-pop band Green Day and Lou Reed, the primary force behind the Velvet Underground, who was among the most influential rock musicians in history.
+Among the 2015 inductees joining Starr, a Hall member since 1988 as a part of the Beatles, will be singer Bill Withers, punk-pop band Green Day and Lou Reed, the primary force behind the Velvet Underground who was among the most influential rock musicians in history.

-"After the things I've sat through tonight..."
-Starr joked as he took the stage as the night's final inductee.
-"Blah, blah blah.
-I've got some stories.

-Performers at the ceremony included Beck, Foo Fighters' front man Dave Grohl and former Rage Against the Machine guitarist Tom Morello.
+Performers scheduled to appear include Beck, Foo Fighters' front man Dave Grohl and former Rage Against the Machine guitarist Tom Morello.

 For his part, Starr, 74, has released 18 solo studio albums since the breakup of the Beatles, including his latest, "Postcards From Paradise," earlier this month.